Boen97/BackStore/notes/computer-network/Chapter-6-3-multiple-access-links-and-protocols.md

 - in a random access protocol, a transmitting node always transmit at full rate of the channel.
 - when there is a collision, each node involved in the collision repeatedly retranmits its frame until its frame gets through without a collision.
 - **when a node experiences a collision, it don't retransmit right away, it waits a random delay before retransmit the frame**
+- Each node involved in a collision chooses independent random delays

 - **most commonly used random access protocols**
 1. ALOHA protocols